Enjoy impressionism!

 What art-works were shown at the 8 ‘impressionist’ expositions?

-In most sources on Impressionism you will only find some oil paintings of well known artists.
-Berson (1996) renders about 900 small black and white pictures of art-works that were (quite) surely exhibited (R90II).
-Of the other art-works it is unclear which were exhibited (see identification of paintings).
-Still, in the slideshows and in the sub-menus of the partaking artists, I will render as much as possible suggestions for the about 2053 art-works that were shown at the 8 ‘impressionist’ expositions.
+Ruth Berson (1996) renders 842 small black and white pictures of art-works that were (quite) surely exhibited (R90II).
+Of the other art-works it is mostly unclear which were exhibited (see identification of paintings).
+Still, I will render as much as possible suggestions* for the about 2053 art-works that were exhibited.
 Many suggestions will stay very uncertain or are just to compare.
-But, in this way I want to give a more complete impression of the art-works that were exhibited in Paris from 1874-1886.
+But, in this way you will find a more complete impression of the art-works that were exhibited in Paris from 1874-1886.

 What techniques were used?